-Brief: Have a look at ProtonMail, a secure, privacy-focused email provider that you can use as an alternative to Gmail.
+Brief: Have a look at ProtonMail, a secure, open-source, privacy-focused email provider that you can use as an alternative to Gmail.

-And that’ an issue for a privacy-focused person like me.
+However, Gmail is not meant for a privacy-focused person like me.
 You probably already know that Google reads your emails.
 And I don’t want Google to do that, especially for my business emails.

 What is ProtonMail?

-Why use ProtonMail?
+Why Use ProtonMail?

-1. Privacy and security
+1. Privacy & Security

-Because of this, they are able to implement end to end encryption without a hassle.
+Because of this, they are able to implement end to end encryption without any hassle.
 That means that ProtonMail’s servers encrypt your email at every step of the way.
 Because of this client-side encryption, the risk of a third party collecting your email against your knowledge is “largely eliminated.”

 Not only are they secure, but in using Open Source libraries ProtonMail is fundamentally transparent.
 There are no secrets, no data mining, nothing.
 ProtonMail doesn’t just talk-the-talk, they walk-the-walk, and they have the source code to back it up.
-That is something those other email providers simply cannot say.
+That is something some other email providers simply cannot say.

 3. Open Source